Bansri09/U.S.-Census-Economic-Trends-Analysis/README.md

 The analysis highlights the interplay between demographic variables and median house prices, reflecting broader economic and social trends.
 The findings can inform policy decisions and real estate investment strategies.

-## Repository Structure

-- `data/`: Contains raw and cleaned data files.
-- `notebooks/`: Jupyter notebooks with data analysis and visualizations.
-- `figures/`: Generated figures and visualizations.
-- `README.md`: Project overview and findings.

 ---

-*Created with ❤️ by Bansri*

-# Project-1

-# Key Objectives

-This analysis aims to explore the following questions:

-How have median house prices and related variables changed over time across the USA?

-How do selected demographic variables correlate with median house prices across counties?

-Are median house prices higher in counties with a more educated population?

-What is the distribution of housing prices in high-poverty vs. low-poverty areas?

-How do median house prices and poverty rates compare across urban and rural areas in the USA?

-# Conclusion

-The analysis underscores the complex relationships between median house prices, household income, employment rates, education levels, and poverty rates:

-Income is the strongest predictor of house prices, with wealthier areas sustaining higher market values.

-Employment has a modest influence on house prices, with other factors like tourism, investment, and urban demand playing significant roles in specific regions.

-Education moderately impacts house prices, with better-educated populations generally associated with higher property values.

-Poverty is inversely related to house prices, with urban areas showing stronger economic resilience compared to rural regions.

-Affordability remains a pressing issue, as house price growth continues to outpace income and employment growth.

-This analysis provides valuable insights for policymakers, real estate professionals, and researchers.
-Future strategies should focus on promoting affordable housing, reducing economic disparities, and addressing the challenges faced by high-poverty and rural areas.